-STANDARD MEASURE 9.0 Ser 9.0 Service-Specific Requirements Dental and Medical History Information (Cont'd) This information should include, but not be limited to, the following: Sexually transmitted diseases HIV-associated illnesses Allergies and drug sensitivities Alcohol use Recreational drug use Tobacco use Neurological diseases Hepatitis A, B, C status Usual oral hygiene Date of last dental examination Involuntary weight loss or weight gain Review of systems Any predisposing conditions that may affect the prognosis, progression and management of oral health condition 9.11 Client Health History Update An update to the health history should be made, at minimum, every six (6) months or at client's next general dentistry visit whichever is greater.
-Limited Physical Examination Initial limited physical examination should include, but shall not necessarily be limited to, blood pressure, and pulse/heart rate as may be indicated for each patient according to the Texas Board of Dental Examiners.
+STANDARD MEASURE 9.0 Sea rvice-Specific Requirements Dental and Medical History Information (Cont'd) This information should include, but not be limited to, the following: Sexually transmitted diseases HIV-associated illnesses Allergies and drug sensitivities Alcohol use Recreational drug use Tobacco use Neurological diseases Hepatitis A, B, C status Usual oral hygiene Date of last dental examination Involuntary weight loss or weight gain Review of systems Any predisposing conditions that may affect the prognosis, progression and management of oral health condition 9.11 Client Health History Update An update to the health history should be made, at minimum, every six (6) months or at client's next general dentistry visit whichever is greater.
+Documentation of health history update in the client record 9.12 Limited Physical Examination Initial limited physical examination should include, but shall not necessarily be limited to, blood pressure, and pulse/heart rate as may be indicated for each patient according to the Texas Board of Dental Examiners.
 Dental provider will obtain an initial baseline blood pressure/pulse reading during the initial limited physical examination of a dental patient.
 Dental practitioner should also record blood pressure and pulse heart rate as indicated for invasive procedures involving sedation and anesthesia.
 If the dental practitioner is unable to obtain a patient's vital signs, the dental practitioner must document in the patient's oral health care record an acceptable reason why the attempt to obtain vital signs was unsuccessful.
+Review of client records indicate compliance